Artificial intelligence and machine learning are successfully being used in the diagnosis and management of treatment.

 Here is the guidance to help you develop business and a high-value use case for clinical decision support systems using Artificial Intelligence and Machine Learning.

-This CDSS use case framework guidance describes Esdha's current research on the topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
+This responsible AI governance framework guidance describes Esdha’s current research on the topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.

 Data: AI relies on centralised, clinical data and real-time data sources leading to lack of inadequate supplies in hospital.

 Operational Impact: Poor data quality can affect the quality of decision support provided.

 Transportability and interoperability: with the diversity of of clinical data sources, system exists as stand-alone imposing greater challenges to implementation.
 Cloud infrastructure helps to reduce the interoperability issues.